Project management has always been an important function in business, and it’s only getting more important as time goes by.

 - Program Management: A program is defined as the coordinated management of a set of interrelated or similar projects to achieve an organization’s objectives in a way that’s not possible if managed separately.
 Program managers collaborate with project managers to ensure each project is strategically aligned and on track to hit major milestones.
 Program managers also facilitate organizational change, manage the dependencies between projects, and address any project- or organizational-level issues and risks that affect the program.

 - Portfolio Management: A portfolio is the organization’s collection of programs, projects, and operational work.
 Portfolio managers work with the organization’s leaders to identify, prioritize, select, balance, authorize, evaluate, and control the organization’s approved work to best meet its strategies, given resource capacity and risk.

-Developing the Skills You Need for Success
+Developing Project Management Skills for Success

 If you’re interested in pursuing a career in project management, it’s critical that you develop the necessary skills to execute the tasks assigned to you.
 Earning an advanced project management degree is one way to learn and improve those skills, increase your salary, and enhance your marketability to employers while giving you hands-on experience in the field.

 To learn more about advancing your career in project management, download our free guide below.